Golden Iris

 Review of Golden Iris

-The 1975-built/2022-scrapped MS Golden Iris cruise ship was last owned by Mano Maritime Israel (shipping company, a subsidiary of Mano Holdings Group/owned by Moshe Mano) and owner of container carriers/boxships.
-The vessel was constructed in Copenhagen Denmark (by BWSC/Burmeister & Wain Shipyard) for Cunard Line (via Cunard Cruise Ships Ltd) and launched under the name "MS Cunard Conquest".
-The liner's last fleetmate was Crown Iris (fka "Louis Majesty" and "Princess Iris").
+The 1975-built/2022-scrapped MS Golden Iris cruise ship was last owned by Mano Maritime Israel (a shipping company, subsidiary of Mano Holdings Group, owned by Moshe Mano), which also owns container carriers/boxships.
+The vessel was constructed in Copenhagen, Denmark (by BWSC/Burmeister & Wain Shipyard) for Cunard Line (via Cunard Cruise Ships Ltd) and launched under the name "MS Cunard Conquest".
+Her last fleetmate was Crown Iris (fka "Louis Majesty" and "Princess Iris").

 The vessel (IMO number 7358573) was last Panama-flagged (MMSI 371771000) and registered in Colon.